urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **x**
-  : The angle in radians to compute the tangent of for _real_ input.
+  : The angle in radians to compute the tangent of when the input
+    is  _real_.
 If **x** is of type _complex_, its real part is regarded as a value in radians.

 ### **Result**